AlexandreFlament/L1-2023-C-Project/README.md

 }
 ```

-The shape_type identifies the what the shape in the structure is and is the list of all the shapes that are defines.
+The shape_type identifies what the shape in the structure is and is the list of all the shapes that are defines.
 ```
 typedef enum { POINT, LINE, SQUARE, RECTANGLE, CIRCLE, POLYGON} SHAPE_TYPE;
 ```